× Upcoming Events BOARD OF TRUSTEES & ADMINISTRATION VOLUNTEER ORGANIZATIONS SUPPORT SHOP Past Events

 He previously held posts as resident conductor of the Milwaukee Symphony Orchestra and associate conductor of the Louisville Orchestra.
 As principal timpanist of the Honolulu Symphony for twenty years, Chafetz would also conduct the annual Nutcracker performances with Ballet Hawaii and principals from the American Ballet Theatre.
 It was during that time that Chafetz led numerous concerts with the Maui Symphony and Pops.
 He’s led numerous Spring Ballet productions at the world-renowned Jacobs School of Music at Indiana University.

-When not on the podium, Chafetz makes his home near San Francisco, CA, with his wife Ann Krinitsky.
-Chafetz holds a bachelor’s degree in music performance from the College-Conservatory of Music at the University of Cincinnati and a master’s from the Eastman School of Music
+When not on the podium, Chafetz makes his home near San Francisco, California, with his wife Ann Krinitsky.
+Chafetz holds a bachelor’s degree in music performance from the College-Conservatory of Music at the University of Cincinnati and a master’s from the Eastman School of Music.

 Musician Roster